 Common household batteries are also called alkaline batteries; the chemical type is important in choosing proper disposal options.

 While “regular” batteries - AA, AAA, C, D, 9-volt - contained high levels of mercury until approximately 1997, today’s contain just trace elements of toxins.
 They are no longer considered a threat to properly equipped modern landfills.
+Dispose of standard alkaline batteries in the regular trash.

-The type of chemical in the battery is important in choosing proper disposal options.
 Rechargeable Lithium batteries are considered Household Hazardous Waste and must be disposed of accordingly.

-When disposing of 9-volt batteries, always tape over the terminals with masking, duct or electrical tape.
+When disposing of 9-volt batteries, always tape over the terminals with masking, duct, or electrical tape.
 Because both terminals are on the same end of the battery, even a “dead” 9-volt has enough power to spark a fire!